 Admission is 70 pesos, free for seniors over 60 holding an INAPAM card, students and teachers affiliated with a Mexican school, and children under 13.
 Admission is free on Sundays for Mexican citizens and residents (bring an ID to prove residency).

-Services at the Museum:
+Services at the National Museum of Anthropology

 - Guide Service: There are usually tour guides on site offering their services.
 Be sure to hire only guides who are recognized by the Mexican Secretary of Tourism - they should be wearing a badge.
 Agree on a price before hiring.